AlphaYui/hltv-hatespeech/README.md

 More control groups from other gaming-related forums could be added in the future.
 As the hatesonar-model has a high rate of false classifications (both positive and negative), this is required to show that there are significant differences between HLTV Off-Topic and other communities.

 NOTE: As this project has been thrown together in a short amount of time (in reaction to recent discussions regarding the existence of the HLTV-forums), it is not very well documented and implemented.
 Especially the Discord bot is currently only suited for use in one specific server.
 Hopefully this can be improved in the future.

+You need to add a file named auth.json before you can run the scraper.
+You can find the format in authorization.py.
+Disregard the Discord parameters and just fill in the credentials of your MySQL database.
+Then run hltv_scan.py.
+It will scan the three forums every 15 minutes.
+This process is very slow to spread out the used bandwidth.
+The data is saved to the database you provided in auth.json.
+An explanation of each table can be found at the top of forums.py.